alexbradd/S2DE/README.md

 engine, from which borrows many terms and concepts such as GameObject, Component, Behaviour and Scene.

-In S2DE the event system is the most important component because everything is moved by events.
-A diagram of the flow of said events can be found in `docs/program-flowchart.png`.
+S2DE is 'event-driven', meaning that event system is the most important component: everything is moved by events.

+The engine follows the KISS principle: it contains only the basic components, it is the task of the user to extend it by adding new Components or even expanding the core engine and fit it to their need.
+That's why 'simple' is in the name.

+To ease its extension, I provided some utilities, stored in the `utils` folder.

 ## Features
 - Small, lightweight and portable;